7701F/2022-Spin-Up/README.md

 # License

-This project is licensed under the terms of [MPL-2.0](https://github.com/7701F/2022-Spin-Up/blob/master/LICENSE)
+This project is licensed under the terms of the [zLib License](https://github.com/7701F/2022-Spin-Up/blob/master/LICENSE)